Our Executive Leadership Team

 Antony Hughes, Chief Executive Officer

 Antony's role as the Chief Executive is to work closely with his Executive Leadership Team (ELT) and Board of Trustees to provide outstanding strategic leadership for The Harmony Trust ensuring continuing success and sustainability in our Academies.
-Antony is accountable for ensuring high standards of education for all children in the Trust's academies and that staff are well supported in meeting that aim through Harmony's Great Place2Work strategy.
+He works closely with his Trust Leadership Team which includes Principals and Heads of Teams to ensure effective leadership across our 17 academies and our Infrastructure support teams.
+Antony is accountable for ensuring high standards of education, ensuring every child attends a GreatPlace2Learn and that staff are well supported in meeting that aim through Harmony's Great Place2Work strategy.

 AntonyH.png

-Jessica Hainsworth, Director of Education
+Jessica Hughes, Director of Education

 The role of the Director of Education is to support the CEO and Board of Trustees in achieving their ambition for all Harmony Academies to be GreatPlaces2Learn and GreatPlaces2Work.
 Jessica advises on the education aspects of our strategic plan, facilitates and develops policy and trust wide frameworks, supports the academy improvement cycle and is integral to the evaluation, support and challenge that is offered to all Harmony Academies.
+Jessica began her teaching career in the Early Years Foundation stage after achieving BSc Hons in Maths with QTS.
+She has taught across the primary age phase and has always been committed to improving outcomes for children living in challenging circumstances and disadvantaged communities.
+In September 2013, she took up post of Headteacher at Richmond Primary School quickly improving outcomes for all pupils through school improvement.

 Key Achievements with Harmony: